Quick Summary of D.Gray-man HALLOW Episode 106

 What Happened in D.Gray-man HALLOW Episode 106 (Spoiler Free)

 Timothy Hearst, the young thief from the last episode, is in despair.
 His orphanage family lies in front of him, turned into puppets.
 The Exorcists had been ready to take him back to the Black Order’s headquarter; now the Akuma were going to take him to the Millennium Earl!

 Gunfire from Emilia Gaimar snaps him out of his funk.
 It also attracts the attention of a huge Akuma.
 It attacks her.
 Fearful for her safety, Timothy unconsciously activates his Innocence, and he possesses the Akuma that had turned his friends into puppets.
-But he doesn’t know exactly what he’s doing, and he pitted against multiple Akuma who are powerful and deadly.
+But exactly what he’s doing eludes him, and he pitted against multiple Akuma who are powerful and deadly.

 The Central Order sends two CROWs to the orphanage, and one’s able to bypass the Akuma’s seal and enter — much to the shock of the Exorcists there with him.
 But the CROW is not an Exorcist — what does he think he can do against high-level Akumas?

 Allen, Yu Kanda, and Noise Marie continue their battle against the Level 4 Akuma.
 Kanda’s able to slice off one of its arms, but it grabs Allen’s sword and tosses it away from them.
 Allen’s withering under its spirit energy machine-gun fire.

 The rest of this review may have spoilers, so please be careful!

 What Happened in D.Gray-man HALLOW Episode 106 (Spoilers!)